CarlosOteroGitHub/CarlosOteroGitHub/README.md

 + Clean Code.
 + Microservices Architecture.
 + Frontend with Angular and ReactJS.
-+ Backend with FastAPI, Flask, DJango and Spring Boot.
++ Backend with FastAPI, Flask, DJango, Spring Boot and Laravel.

 ------------